 - If a student fails to complete the INC grade, the INC will change to an F (FINC).
 FINC affects the GPA and will not count as successfully completed.

-- Fall 2018 Friday November 16th 2018 (Last day for removal of INC for Spring 2018/
+- Fall 2019 Friday November 11th 2019 (Last day for removal of INC for Spring 2019/ Summer 2019)

-- Spring 2019 Thursday May 2nd 2019 (Last day for removal of INC for Fall 2018/ Winter
+- Spring 2020 Thursday May 4th 2019 (Last day for removal of INC for Fall 2019/ Winter 2020)

 Time of Evaluation

 At the end of each Academic Year, after the Spring Session's grades are finalized, the Financial Aid Office will evaluate all students to determine if they are meeting SAP requirements.
 Students who are meeting SAP will be eligible to receive federal student aid.
 Students who fail to meet SAP will not be eligible to receive federal student aid.